 Fava beans have about 110 calories in one cup.
 Based on a 1200 calorie diet we would need to eat about 11 cups of favas per day.
 Keep in mind this is if we only had favas to eat.
 Hopefully we have other things to eat with these.

 Favas can be eaten green or dried and eaten later.
 The fava is a fairly large seed so one plant will produce about one pound of beans.

-It will take about a 1/4 of fava beans to make a cup.
+It will take about a 1/4 of a pound of fava beans to make a cup.
 So we would need about 3 pounds of fava beans per day per person.
 This would be about 4000 pounds a year or about 400 plants to feed one person.
 We would need an additional 50 plants to produce seeds for next years growing and to have an emergency supply.

 We can plant about 400 plants in a 4 x 8 foot raised bed.
 We would need about 10 raised beds to feed one person for one year.

-The beans when eater green will only last for a couple of days without refrigeration.
+The beans when eaten green will only last for a couple of days without refrigeration.
 Leave the pods on the plants until they turn brown for saving as a dry bean.
 As a dry bean, they can last for several years as long as they are kept dry.

 Stagger your planting so the harvest does not mature all at one time.
-It will be a lot of work to prepare to dried beans for storage but it will be well worth the effort.
+It will be a lot of work to prepare dried beans for storage but it will be well worth the effort.